eltonbrasil/SimpleML/README.md

-# SimpleML
-## Simple Machine Learning Model in Python
+# Simple Machine Learning Model implemented in Python

 We present in this repository, a simple Machine Learning Model implemented in Python, we will train a Linear Regression Model and expect to perfom correct on a fresh input.